framedsc/Sitesource/markdown/GameGuides/DOOM.md

 ## Photo Mode

 To use the photo mode, you need to have already beat the game at least once.
 You can then enable it via `Settings > Game > DOOM Photo Mode`.
-The photo mode only works on the three basic difficulty modes: I'm too young to die, Hurt me plenty and Ultra-violence.
+The photo mode only works on the three basic difficulty modes: *I'm too young to die*, *Hurt me plenty* and **Ultra-violence**.
 Once you enable the Photo Mode, press `\` key to open it.

 @alert info
-Using the camera tools along with the photo mode, has not been tested.
+Using the camera tools along with the photo mode has not been tested.
 @end

 ## Useful links